January 27, 2008 Goulds Solo Test Rip: (11 Photos)

 11. Two weeks ago I loaded up Project Renegade and took my first ever snowmobile trip to Southern Harbour and it didn't go so well.
 There was very little frost in the ground so many of the bogs we crossed were not frozen but worse Project Renegade was acting up.
 The sled was acting like a vehicle starting off in 2nd or 3rd gear, I found the secondary clutch was not back shifting leaving the belt down in the sheaves at idle.

 This is not good when you need to climb a hill, or power out of a boggy sink hole which ended up with the sled becoming stuck often on this ride.
 When I got home I found the secondary clutch seized pretty well solid partly due to wear and tear of the bushings combined with occasionally trailering the sled uncovered.
 I couldn't free the clutch so I purchased a used one from Reid's and installed it along with a new Gates Extreme belt Saturday afternoon and was ready for a test ride.

-10. Sunday morning I woke up to a fresh snowfall and beautiful clear skies.
+10. Sunday morning I woke up to fresh fallen snow and beautiful clear skies.

-7. They were leaving by sled from Paradise so I'd meet them in there off loading on Power's Road.
-That way if Project renegade caused grief I'd be closer to the truck.
+7. They were leaving by snowmobile from Paradise so decided to meet them in the Goulds off loading on Power's Road.
+That way if Project Renegade caused any grief I'd be closer to the truck.

-4. Since I got out there before the French & Bill I headed in the trail for a rip and found the machine working perfectly.
-After about an hour I called the guys to see where they were too to find they hadn't left yet!
-So I continued on my way searching out fresh powder drifts and bashing/jumping them to bits.
+4. I got out there long before the French & Bill so I headed in the trail for a test rip and found the clutches were now working perfectly.
+After about an hour I called the guys to see where they were only to find they hadn't left Paradise yet!
+I continued on my way searching out fresh powder drifts and bashing/jumping them to bits.

-1. After about 3 hours of powder riding, a tank of gas burned, and no sign of the crew, I loaded up and headed for home satisfied with an awesome test ride and a machine that was working great!
+1. After about three hours of powder riding, most of a tank of gas burned, and no sign of the boys I loaded up and headed for home satisfied with an awesome test ride and a machine that was working great once again!

 Copyright © 2011 Michael Smith